 Mobile technology has transformed how we interact with the online world.
 From Apple Watches to Fitbits to phones, iPads, kindles, and more — the mobile world is huge.

 How huge?
 Well, people spend more time on mobile devices than traditional desktop or laptop computers.
 That means the majority of people are seeing your website on teeny tiny screens, giving you a smaller space and less time to catch their attention and acquire their business.

-Despite the rising usage of mobile devices, many businesses do not have a mobile-friendly website2.
-If you’re skeptical about the significance of mobile, these 5 facts will shed light on why a mobile-friendly website isn’t just important, but absolutely vital, to your business.
+Despite the prevalence of mobile devices, many businesses do not have a mobile-friendly website.
+If you’re skeptical about the significance of mobile, these 5 facts will shed light on why a mobile-friendly website isn’t just important, but absolutely vital to your business.

 1. Mobile is used throughout the purchasing process

 While it’s true that a staggering three-quarters of Americans report buying things online via mobile device, 92% of consumers visiting a retailer’s website for the first time aren’t actually making a purchase right away.
 Instead, they’re researching your products, reading about your brand, and considering your customer reviews.
 Often, they’re doing this while on the go or even standing in your brick-and-mortar looking at your products.

 If your website isn’t mobile-friendly, you’re losing the chance to move interested customers through your sales funnel toward ultimately making a purchase.

 2. Users REALLY don’t like sites that aren’t mobile-friendly

 A survey of web designers conducted in 2021 uncovered that 73.1% of web designers think that non-responsive design is a top reason why visitors leave a website.
 That’s a big deal.
 Web designers are the backbone of online marketing and are intimately familiar with online user journeys and user preferences.
 If they’re pointing the finger at bad mobile design, it’s worth taking note.